MANY THANKS TO EVERYONE INVOLVED, INCLUDING OUR WONDERFULLY SUPPORTIVE AUDIENCE MEMBERS, FOR AN UNFORGETTABLE EVENING AT CARNEGIE HALL

 All revenue from this not-for-profit event that was not donated to the Center for Law and Social Justice was applied directly towards production costs.

 Just who was Fannie Lou Hamer?
 And why was it so difficult for her and others like her to vote?
 And why did they put up with it for so long?
 And who were the people stopping them?

 And … and … and …

-The first half of “Scenes and Songs from Fannie Lou: At Carnegie Hall” will consist of an interactive discussion – an old-fashioned “teach in,”
+The first half of “Scenes and Songs from Fannie Lou: At Carnegie Hall” consisted of an interactive discussion – an old-fashioned

-This half of the event should be of particular value to teens and young adults who might not have heard about Fannie Lou Hamer or know of the hard-fought struggle for voting rights.
-It is designed to encourage further discussion among families, individuals and communities, and to emphasize the need for voter participation.
+This half of the event was designed to be of particular value to teens and young adults who might not know about Fannie Lou Hamer or the hard-fought struggle for voting rights.
+It was constructed to encourage further discussion among families, individuals and communities, and to emphasize the need for voter participation.

 Second Half: Performance

-This half will feature a number of the cast members and musicians from the 2012 world premiere.
-Audience members also will have the pleasure of meeting several new faces among the talented actors and singers performing.
-(An article about the upcoming performance can be found here.)
+This half featured a number of the cast members and musicians from the 2012 world premiere.
+Audience members also had the pleasure of meeting several new faces among the talented actors and singers performing.
+(An advance article about the Carnegie Hall performance can be found here.)

-Plus, there will be a special tribute to two outstanding talents whose selfless contributions helped shape the musical Fannie Lou:
+Plus, there was a special tribute to two outstanding talents whose selfless contributions helped shape the musical Fannie Lou: